Diversity and Inclusion at GOSH

-We are proud to be a Disability Confident Employer and have active Race, Ethnicity and Cultural Heritage (REACH), LGBT+ and Allies, Enhancing Abilities and Leveraging Disabilities (ENABLED) and Women’s staff forums.
+We are proud to be a Disability Confident Employer and have active Race, Ethnicity and Cultural Heritage (REACH), The Pride Network, Enhancing Abilities and Leveraging Disabilities (ENABLED) and Women’s staff forums.

 The Equality Act 2010 provides a legal framework to protect the rights of individuals and ensure equality of opportunity for all.
 We have general and specific responsibilities known as the ‘public sector equality duties’.

 The general equality duty requires us to meet the three aims of the Act.
 These are:

 - Eliminating unlawful discrimination, harassment, victimisation and other conduct prohibited by the Act;

 - Advancing equality of opportunity between people who share a protected characteristic and those who do not